Norskeaksel/AkselsGraphLibrary/README.md

 ![My Workflow Status](https://github.com/Norskeaksel/GraphMateKT/actions/workflows/ci.yml/badge.svg)

-This repository contains classes and algorithms for making graphs, traversing them and vi in various ways.
+This repository contains classes and algorithms for making graphs, traversing and visualizing.
 This can for example be used to solve competitive programming problems.
 The [examples](src/main/kotlin/graphMateKT/examples) folder contains example code solutions using this graphLibraryPackage to solve various problems.